EFFECTIVE DATE: JUNE 1, 2023

-Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, when Q2 acts as a data controller, you have certain rights in relation to your personal information.
+Depending upon the jurisdiction in which you reside and subject to certain exceptions, and in some cases dependent upon the processing activity we are undertaking, you have the following rights:

 Right to data portability.
-To the extent that we process your information: (i) based on your consent or under a contract; and (ii) through automated means, you have the right to receive such personal information in a structured, commonly used, machine-readable format, or you can ask to have it transferred directly to another data controller.
+To the extent that we process your information: (i) based on your consent or under a contract; and (ii) through automated means, the right to receive such personal information in a structured, commonly used, machine-readable format, or to have it transferred directly to another data controller.

 Right to obtain a copy of personal information safeguards used for transfers outside your jurisdiction.
-If you reside in the European Economic Area (EEA) You can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the EEA.
+If you reside in the European Economic Area (EEA), the right to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the EEA.

 Right to lodge a complaint with your local supervisory authority.
-You have a right to lodge a complaint with your local supervisory authority, if you have concerns about how we are processing your personal information.
+The right to lodge a complaint with your local supervisory authority, if you have concerns about how we are processing your personal information.

-We may ask you for additional information to confirm your identity and for security purposes before disclosing the personal information requested.
+We may ask you for additional information to confirm your identity and for security purposes before processing your request.
 We reserve the right to charge a fee where permitted by law, for instance if your request is manifestly unfounded or excessive.

 We may not always be able to fully address your request, for example if it would affect the duty of confidentiality we owe to others or if we are legally entitled to deal with the request in a different way.

 Q2 engages third party service providers which host our customer data and maintain servers and systems in the United States.
-Our European Union affiliates and customers may transfer personal information to us in the United States, and we also may subcontract the processing of your information to, or otherwise share your information with, other third parties in the United States or countries other than your country of residence.
-As a result, where the personal information that we collect through or in connection with the Site or services offered through our Site is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes such as the EU - US Privacy Shield.
+Our European Union affiliates and customers may transfer personal information to us in the United States, and we also may subcontract the processing of your personal information to, or otherwise disclose your personal information to, other third parties in the United States or countries other than your country of residence.
+As a result, where the personal information that we collect through or in connection with the Site or services offered through our Site is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the personal information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, or by relying on certification schemes such as the EU - US Privacy Shield (to the extent applicable).
 You may have a right to details of the mechanisms under which your data is transferred outside the EEA.